Shebeshxt

 Lehlogonolo Katlego Chauke is a South African rapper and controversial figure prominently known under the alias of Shebeshxt.

+Early life

+Shebeshxt was born and raised in Lebowakgomo, Limpopo.

+Career

-He was born and bred in Lebowakgomo, Limpopo.
-He came to prominence prior to his breakthrough single "Ke Di Shxt Malume" after it went viral on a video sharing platform TikTok and receiving positive comments from the likes of Focalistic.
+Shebeshxt came to prominence prior to his breakthrough single "Ke Di Shxt Malume" after it went viral on a video sharing platform TikTok and received positive comments from the likes of Focalistic.

-In 2023, the rapper signed a major deal with Italian prominent company Lamborghini wines by Lamborghini, shortly after he appeared on Podcast and Chill with MacG and made history by becoming the first guest to ever surpass 1 million views in 2 days with no record label, no television play nor radio play.
+In 2023, Shebeshxt signed a major deal with Italian prominent company Lamborghini wines by Lamborghini, shortly after he appeared on Podcast and Chill with MacG and made history by becoming the first guest to ever surpass 1 million views in two days with no record label, no television play nor radio play.